BinimaDigitalProduct/Jalver/Readme.md

 ##After injection.
-There is two ways to do this.
+There are two ways to do this.
 You can do a global after injection method with the Resolver extension of your object, let's take a look:

 ```swift